Coronavirus (COVID-19) and school admissions

 Parents can apply for a place at any school and, if there is room there, a place will be offered.
 This can mean, however, that some schools will be full and you shouldn’t assume that a place will be available at the school you would most like your child to go to.
 Places are not reserved for new arrivals, even where the child will be living next to the school.

-Once your child is here, he or she will be entitled to attend a state-funded school.
 These schools are free of charge and provide education for children between the ages of 4 and 18.
 It is important that you follow these 5 steps if you would like your child to attend a state school.

 When you have decided on the school or the schools you are interested in, you must make a formal application for admission.
 Not all schools will have a vacancy for your child.
 Some will be full with a waiting list and it is wise to look at more than one in case any are unable to take your child.
 You can make an application by contacting the School Admissions Team based in Exeter on +44 345 115 1019.
 They will be able to advise you which schools have vacancies in your child’s year group and to help you with the application.
 Please note that: